OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Although the Lunar New Year in 2018 begins on the 16th, many people choose to return to their family homes on the 15th for a New Year’s Eve family reunion that includes a huge meal to celebrate the coming of the New Year.
+On New Year’s Eve, many people return to their family homes for a big reunion that includes a huge meal to celebrate the coming of the New Year.

 There are quite a lot of traditions associated with the Lunar New Year here in Taiwan, many of which involve Taiwanese people’s favorite pastime – eating!